Veronica americana

 Veronica americana, variously called American brooklime or American speedwell, is a flowering plant native to temperate and arctic Asia and North America where it grows in streams and bottomlands.

 It is a herbaceous perennial with glabrous stems 10-100 cm long that bear terminal or axillary racemes or spikes of soft violet flowers.
 The leaves are 1.5-8 cm long and 3 to 20 times as long as wide, short-petiolate, glabrous, serrate to almost entire.

 The plant can be confused with Scutellaria (skullcap) and other members of the mint family.
 Members of the mint family have square sided stems, and Veronica species have rounded stems.

+Taxonomy

+In 1830 Constantine Samuel Rafinesque described a variety of Veronica beccabunga he named americana.
+The botanist George Bentham raised to species status in a publication published in 1846 where he credited Lewis David de Schweinitz, giving the taxa its accepted name.
+It is classified in the genus Veronica which is part of the Plantaginaceae family.
+It does not have any accepted varieties or forms, but there are three among its eight synonyms.